UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 Then create a new directory, "/BioDepot-workflow-builder/trans_data", and put the data file under this directory.

-### 2.3 Download workflow for Case study 1
+### 2.3 Download workflow for Case study 1 & Case study 2
-Go to https://drive.google.com/drive/folders/14nxCNoTl9m94VDOMfTAZOAVsMEkP9rzM?usp=sharing, anddownload the “MAW_case1” folder.

-Then save the downloaded workflow folder under the folder, "/BioDepot-workflow-builder".

-### 2.4 Download workflow for Case study 2
-Go to https://drive.google.com/drive/folders/1M6b1ASrhz838adzLbLmC62iB9dyMo3Y7?usp=sharing, and download the “MAW_case2” folder.
+Go to https://github.com/UW-THINKlab/MAW_workflows, and download the “MAW_case1” folder and the “MAW_case2” folder.

-Then save the downloaded workflow folder under the folder, "/BioDepot-workflow-builder".
+Then save the downloaded workflow folders under the folder, "/BioDepot-workflow-builder".

 ## 3. Run Case studies 1 & 2
 ### 3.1 Case study 1